gbdev/pandocs/src/Four_Player_Adapter.md

 It's possible to have situations where some players are connected but others are not; the gaps don't matter.
-For example, Player 1 and Player 4 can be connected, while Player 2 and Player 3 can be disconnected (or non-existant, same thing); most games do not care so long as Player 1 is active, as that Game Boy acts as master and orchestrates the multiplayer session from a software point of view.
+For example, Player 1 and Player 4 can be connected, while Player 2 and Player 3 can be disconnected (or non-existent, same thing); most games do not care so long as Player 1 is active, as that Game Boy acts as master and orchestrates the multiplayer session from a software point of view.
 Because of the way the DMG-07 hardcodes player IDs